-Six filings in the medical malpractice line of insurance have been made with the Arkansas Insurance Department during this past reporting period.
-Each filing is subject to the normal rate review for excessive, inadequate or unfairly discriminatory levels, as well as the other statutory requirements set forth in A.C.A.
-23-67-201 et seq.
-Those that are questionable or contain significant increases are referred to an actuary.
-The companies provide actuarial justification as part of the filing.
-The Department's actuary may require additional supporting documentation as a part of his review.
+Each filing is subject to the normal rate review for excessive, inadequate, or unfairly discriminatory levels, as well as the other statutory requirements set forth in Ark Code Ann. §23-67-201 et seq.
+Filings that trigger concerns about excessive or inadequate rates or contain significant increases are referred to an actuary.
+While the companies provide actuarial justification as part of the filing, the Department's actuary may require additional supporting documentation as a part of his review.

-Impact statements regarding the affect of Act 649 of 2003 are filed pursuant to Bulletin 2-2003 which was promulgated as a result of the passage of the Act which dealt with certain procedural and substantive issues in the State's tort system.
+Impact statements regarding the affect of Act 649 of 2003 are filed pursuant to Bulletin 2-2003 that was promulgated as a result of the passage of the Act, which dealt with certain procedural and substantive issues in the State's tort system.

-Arkansas still has very few companies actually writing new medical malpractice liability coverages.
-Currently, there are six companies with policyholders, an increase over the five listed in the 2004 report.
+Arkansas still has a limited number of companies actually writing new medical malpractice liability policies.
+Currently, there are eight (8) companies with policyholders, an increase over the six (6) listed in the 2005 report.
 They are: